-Watching the reality TV show accentuates just how much we all want to have the raw experience of being a castaway.
+Watching Survivor accentuates just how much we all want to have the raw experience of being a castaway.
 But let’s be honest, many urbanites cringe at the thought of having no hot water, no shelter and having to start a fire with two sticks without the guidance from YouTube and Google because of no phone reception is unimaginable.

-Therefore, with the choice of a villa/studios, glamping or plain ol’ camping, access to hot showers (although sometimes having to boil your own water), the option to hire a golf buggy and having to bring absolutely everything you want to tantalise your tastes bud with, unless hunting for fish is your forte, Keswick Island is an island where the castaway experience can be as raw or as luxurious as you please.
+Therefore, with the choice of a villa/studios, glamping or plain ol’ camping, access to hot showers (although sometimes having to boil your own water), the option to hire a golf buggy and having to bring absolutely everything you want to tantalise your tastes bud with (unless hunting for fish is your forte) on Keswick Island the castaway experience can be as raw or as luxurious as you please.

 Although only 15 minutes from Mackay, the exhilarating scenic flight will feel like you have landed in an isolated part of the world.